 Self-limiting Belief #3: “I cannot pursue my career goals because of my responsibilities as a single mum”.

 Balancing personal aspirations with the demands of motherhood can be a significant challenge.
-However, it’s important to recognize that pursuing your dreams of having a fulfilling career or reaching your career goals, is not only possible but essential for your personal growth and well-being.
+However, it’s important to recognise that pursuing your dreams of having a fulfilling career or reaching your career goals, is not only possible but essential for your personal growth and well-being.

 As Marie Forleo says, “Everything is figuroutable”, and I completely agree.
 It’s been my affirmation for a long time – for most of my single parenting journey actually.